nesi/support-docs/docs/Scientific_Computing/Supported_Applications/MATLAB.md

 ## Example scripts

 !!! info
      When developing MATLAB code on your local machine, take measures to ensure it will be platform independent.
-Use relative paths when possible and not avoid using '\\s see [here](https://www.mathworks.com/help/matlab/ref/fullfile.html).
+Use relative paths when possible and not avoid using '\\'s see [here](https://www.mathworks.com/help/matlab/ref/fullfile.html).

 === "Script"

     ```sl
     #!/bin/bash -e

+    #SBATCH --account        nesi99991     # Your project code
     #SBATCH --job-name   MATLAB_job     # Name to appear in squeue
     #SBATCH --time       01:00:00       # Max walltime
     #SBATCH --mem        512MB          # Max memory